mozaru/prisma-AutomaticBuild/README.md

-# Build automatico do prisma
+# Build Automático do Prisma

 ## abstract
 tool for automatic code build on the prism development platform It integrates with the platform website, located at http://www.prisma.dev.br/